-Waterworks is adjacent to the TransCanada near Field in Yoho National Park, BC
+Waterworks is adjacent to the TransCanada Hwy near Field in Yoho National Park, British, Columbia, Canada

-Along this corridor there is a multitude of ice climbs in a broad range of difficulty up to and including difficult, sophisticated mixed climbs on rock and ice.
+Along this corridor there is a multitude of ice climbs in a broad range of difficulty up to and including difficult and sophisticated mixed climbs on rock and ice.

 To illustrate the experience, a few photos follow.